BrettBass/personalWebsite/README.md

 # personalWebsite

-to spin up the docker container run the following command inside the webpage directory:
+to create and spin up the docker container run the following commands inside the webpage directory:

+$ docker build -t webpage:dev .

 $ docker run \
     -it \